xe1gyq/EekMex/documentation/p0x02/GroundStation.md

 - __Panes__ initialized by clicking on "__ADD PANE__".
 They hold Widgets
 - __Widgets__ display data in some textual or graphical form

-    Datasources fetch data from an external place.
-It can be a data broker service (dweet.io, FI-WARE Orion or PubNub are supported), some JSON content from an HTTP server or a piece of JavaScript code.
-    Widgets display data in some textual or graphical form.
-Supported widgets types are text, gauge, graph, indicator light and even a Google map insert to name a few.
-    Panes contain widgets to make your dashboard organised and neat.

 1. Go to "__DATASOURCE__"
    - Type: Dweet.io